-A will specifies what is to happen to the property of the person for whom it is drafted, known as the “testator,” in the event of his or her death.
+A will specifies what is to happen to the person's property for whom it is drafted, known as the "testator," in the event of his or her death.
 It may also express any of his or her last wishes.
-This can include what they would like to be done with their body, and who they designate to be the guardian of any minor children they have, in the tragic event that both parents die.
+This can include what they would like to be done with their body and who they designate to be the guardian of any minor children they have in the tragic event that both parents die.
 In Pennsylvania, a will can be drafted at any time, so long as the testator is over the age of 18, of sound mind and body, and not being unduly influenced by another person.
-Therefore, as an adult, it’s never too early to draft your will.
-Without a will, a person dies intestate, which means that a set of standard rules will determine the distribution of your property, rather than your wishes.
+Therefore, as an adult, it's never too early to draft your will.
+Without a will, a person dies intestate, which means that a set of standard rules will determine the distribution of your property rather than your wishes.

-Besides the aforementioned requirements regarding the state of the testator, there are also two other requirements which the will itself must meet in order to be considered valid.
-Firstly, the will must be written, rather than oral.
+Besides the aforementioned requirements regarding the state of the testator, there are also two other requirements that the will itself must meet to be considered valid.
+Firstly, the will must be written rather than oral.
 Secondly, the will must be signed by two witnesses who have no personal stake in it.
 Without the will meeting both these requirements, the person dies intestate, just as if no will existed in the first place.

 - Who is to be the executor of your estate

 - Who you would like to inherit what property

 - Whether you are leaving any gifts to minors, which will require trust in order to execute

 - Whether you wish to leave any portion of your estate as a gift to a charitable organization

 - Any conflicts which may exist in the family

 - Planning to account for and limit federal and state taxation

 - What you would like to be done with your remains